In 2022, tuition for full-time students at University of Jamestown was $23,400 a year.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, JC awarded 593 need-based scholarships to students, giving away total of $4,990,392 to help students with financial need cover the cost of school.
-An additional $2,300,232 in merit-based scholarship money was awarded to students without demonstrated financial need.
+In 2022, JC awarded 631 need-based scholarships to students, giving away total of $4.7 million to help students with financial need cover the cost of school.
+An additional $2.24 million in merit-based scholarship money was awarded to students without demonstrated financial need.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.